mtiller/siren-nav/README.md

 next step *without actually doing it*.
 These chains of state transformations are stored up until an actual request is to be made.
 In this example, that is the `performHyperAction` call.
 This necessarily must perform a (`POST`) request and returns a `NavResponse` object.
-Again, not that this is not itself a promise of anything, but intead a "holder" of a promise to the result.
+Again, note that this is not itself a promise of anything, but intead a "holder" of a promise to the result.
 The actual request could have been requested (via the `get` or `getSiren` methods).
 But in this case, the `followLocation` method transforms returns a fresh `SirenNav` instance.
 In other words, the chaining continues by turning a